This article will help you read and understand your pathology report for invasive lobular carcinoma.

 The inside of both glands and ducts is lined by specialized cells called epithelial cells which form a barrier called the epithelium.
 The tissue surrounding glands and ducts is called stroma and contains long, thin cells called fibroblasts.

 Invasive lobular carcinoma often starts from a non-cancerous growth of abnormal breast cells called lobular carcinoma in situ (LCIS).
 Lobular carcinoma in situ can be present for months or years before turning into invasive lobular carcinoma.
+Patients with a previous diagnosis of lobular carcinoma in situ have a higher risk for developing invasive lobular carcinoma.

 When examined under a microscope, the abnormal cells in lobular carcinoma in situ are only found inside the glands and ducts.
 In order to become invasive lobular carcinoma, the abnormal cells have to break out of the glands and ducts and enter the stroma.
 The movement of abnormal cells from the glands and ducts into the stroma below is called invasion.